Science & Technology

 “You can’t always get what you want”

-What do we do with the knowledge and wisdom?
+What do we do with knowledge and wisdom?
 Where do we produce goods and services and where are they consumed?
 This would address the conundrum of carbon footprints, carbon miles and a plethora of issues facing our world due to inequity so well discussed by economists like Sen. This is especially relevant to countries within the UN-OHRLLS, which also includes some of the poorest States.

 “Collective actions for individual solutions”